 The Western Bay of Plenty adjoins the Taupo Volcanic Zone and is therefore considered to be subject to a "high" risk from earthquakes as well as at risk from volcanic eruptions originating from outside the District.
-Notwithstanding the limitations of addressing these potential natural hazards through the District Plan, much is achievable in terms of public education and preparedness through other methods such as civil defence plans.
+Notwithstanding the limitations of addressing these potential natural hazards through the District Plan, much is achievable in terms of public education and preparedness through other methods such as Emergency Management plans.

-12.1 Significant Issues
+8.1 Significant issues

-12.1.1 The Western Bay of Plenty District is subject to a range of actual or potential natural hazards which adversely affect or may adversely affect human life, property or other aspects of the environment.

-The principal hazards affecting the District are coastal erosion and inundation, tsunami, land instability, flooding, earthquake, and volcanic eruption.

-- 12.1.2 Areas actually or potentially under threat from such natural hazards as coastal erosion and land instability can be identified in advance.
-Specific areas more at risk than others from some hazards such as earthquakes and volcanic eruptions are more difficult to identify in advance and the potential effects of the hazards themselves so widespread and devastating that avoidance or control through the District Plan is not realistically possible. - 12.1.3 Some areas now known to be at risk from actual or potential hazards have already been developed for urban purposes. - 12.1.4 Some natural hazard avoidance, remedial, or mitigation measures have the potential to adversely impact on natural character and on significant ecological values existing within the coastal and other environments.
+- 1. The Western Bay of Plenty District is subject to a range of actual or potential natural hazards which will or may adversely affect human life, property or other aspects of the environment.
+The principal hazards affecting the District are coastal erosion and inundation, tsunami, land instability, flooding, earthquake, and volcanic eruption. - 2.
+Areas actually or potentially under threat from such natural hazards as coastal erosion and land instability can be identified in advance.
+Specific areas more at risk than others from some hazards such as earthquakes and volcanic eruptions are more difficult to identify in advance and the potential effects of the hazards themselves so widespread and devastating that avoidance or control through the District Plan is not realistically possible. - 3.
+Some areas now known to be at risk from actual or potential hazards have already been developed for urban purposes. - 4.
+Some natural hazard avoidance, remedial, or mitigation measures have the potential to adversely impact on natural character and on significant ecological values existing within the coastal and other environments.

-12.2 Objectives and Policies
+8.2 Objectives and policies

-12.2.1 Objectives
+8.2.1 Objectives